Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: ChainFL Workflow Consensus

 \subsection{FL Algorithm}

-As mentioned above, both synchronous and asynchronous training are considered in ChainFL and run in a decentralized manner.
-Hence, the FL algorithm originally proposed in \cite{mcmahan2017communicationefficientlearning} needs to be modified to adapt to the architecture of ChainFL.
+As mentioned above, both synchronous and asynchronous training are integrated into ChainFL and run in a decentralized manner.
+Therefore, the FL algorithm originally proposed in \cite{mcmahan2017communicationefficientlearning} needs to be modified to adapt to the architecture of ChainFL.